One of the most stunning cities you will ever visit is without a doubt is Paris, The city of love.

 The French love their food.
 So underneath are some popular French dishes that you could try.

 - Escargots – Escargot is a general term referring to cooked, edible snails and the various preparations of these shelled creatures.
 Escargot is often served with a butter and garlic sauce, yet other sauces, typically ones with alcohol bases including wine or brandy, are also commonly used.

-- Le bœuf bourguignon – Also called beef Burgundy, and bœuf à la Bourguignonne, is a beef stew braised in red wine, often red Burgundy, and beef broth, generally flavored with carrots, onions, garlic, and a bouquet garni, and garnished with pearl onions, mushrooms, and bacon.
-This is one of the most classic French dishes and usually ranks as France’s favorite food.
+- Le bœuf bourguignon – Also called beef Burgundy, and bœuf à la Bourguignonne, is a beef stew braised in red wine, often red Burgundy, and beef broth, generally flavoured with carrots, onions, garlic, and a bouquet garni, and garnished with pearl onions, mushrooms, and bacon.
+This is one of the most classic French dishes and usually ranks as France’s favourite food.